 Of important note, Ellicott City is also a town of artists.
 Ellicott City has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Ellicott City’s character.

 A relatively large number of people in Ellicott City telecommute to their jobs.
 Overall, about 11.34% of the workforce works from home.
 While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Because of many things, Ellicott City is a great place for families with children to consider.
 First of all, many other families with children live here, making Ellicott City a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
 The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
 With regard to real estate, Ellicott City has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Ellicott City’s overall crime rate is lower than average for the country.

 The most common language spoken in Ellicott City is English.
-Other important languages spoken here include Korean and Chinese.
+Other important languages spoken here include Korean and Langs. of India.